-Siyata's customer base includes cellular network operators and their dealers, as well as commercial vehicle technology distributors for fleets of all sizes in the U.S., Canada, Europe, Australia, The Middle East and other international markets.
+Siyata's customer base includes cellular network operators and their dealers, as well as commercial vehicle technology distributors for fleets of all sizes in the U.S., Canada, Europe, Australia, Middle East and other international markets.

-Cellular boosters are our third product category with approximately 30 million of these devices sold globally every year.
-Siyata manufactures and sells Uniden® Cellular boosters and accessories for enterprise, first responder and consumer customers with a focus on the North America markets.
+Cellular boosters are also offered by Siyata with approximately 30 million of these devices sold globally every year.
+Siyata manufactures and sells Uniden[®] Cellular boosters and accessories for enterprise, first responder and consumer customers with a focus on the North America markets.
 Cellular communication provides a robust, secure environment not just for remote workers, in-home and in-vehicles; but also for restaurant patrons who wish to download menus; for patients at pharmacies who need to verify identity and download scripts; for remote workers who require strong clear cellular signals; and for first responders where connectivity literally means the difference between life and death - just to name a few examples.
-The vehicle vertical in this portfolio complements Siyata's invehicle and rugged handheld smartphones as these sales can be bundled through the Company's existing sales channels.
+The vehicle vertical in this portfolio complements Siyata's rugged handsets and in-vehicle devices as these sales can be bundled through the Company's existing sales channels.

-Uniden U70P In-Building Booster
+U70P In-Building Booster

-Uniden UM50 In-Vehicle Booster
+UM50 In-Vehicle Booster

-Uniden UM2M In-Vehicle Booster
+UM2M In-Vehicle Booster

-We offer a full line of cellular boosters, to boost cellular reception, under the brand name Uniden[®].
-We have entered into a partnership whereby Uniden America Corporation, the North American subsidiary of Japan-based Uniden Corporation, has granted the exclusive license to us to market cellular signal boosters under the Uniden® brand name within the U.S. and Canada, on a rolling three year contract term, with the current extension expiring December 31, 2031 unless sooner terminated pursuant to the terms of this Agreement.
+We offer a full line of cellular boosters, to boost cellular reception.
 As a world-wide leader in wireless communications, Uniden America Corporation manufactures and markets wireless consumer electronic products.
-Based in Fort Worth, Texas, Uniden sells its products through dealers and distributors throughout North, Central and South America.
-Uniden Cellular booster kits solve issues of poor reception, dropped calls, lost data and transmission quality issues that users routinely experience on every cellular network.
+Cellular booster kits solve issues of poor reception, dropped calls, lost data and transmission quality issues that users routinely experience on every cellular network.
 These easy-to-install cellular booster kits are designed for homes, cabins, offices, and buildings to improve the cellular signal reception indoors, allowing people to use their cellular phones indoors where they previously could not do so.
 We also offer models designed for vehicles, both wired and wireless boosters, to improve the cellular reception inside a vehicle that is driving in a weak cellular signal area.
 Uniden cellular signal boosters offer kits designed to offer cellphone coverage for difference distances, including kits for a small area of 1 or 2 rooms, and more expansive solutions that will cover over 100,000 sq. ft.
 Our cellular signal boosters are carrier agnostic to ensure the best signal integrity, supporting 2G, 3G, 4G and soon 5G (in development) technologies on all carriers operating in North America.